dkmfbk/rdfpro/src/site/markdown/usage.md

 Option `-d` causes simple OWL axioms in the TBox to be decomposed to their corresponding RDFS axioms, where possible, so that they can affect RDFS reasoning (e.g., `owl:equivalentClass` can be expressed in terms of `rdfs:subClassOf`).

+Option `-t` causes uninformative <x rdf:type _:b> statements, with _:b a BNode, to be dropped (default: keep).

 Options `-C` and `-c URI` control the graph where the TBox closure is emitted.
-This graph is the default (unnamed) graph if option `-C` is specified, otherwise the URI given by `-c` is used as teh targed graph. \
+This graph is the default (unnamed) graph if option `-C` is specified, otherwise the URI given by `-c` is used as the targed graph.
 If none of these options is specified, the TBox closure is not emitted.

 Option `-b BASE` specifies the base URI to be used for resolving relative URIs in the TBox file.

 Option `-p` can be used to preserve BNodes in TBox files.
-If not give, BNodes are rewritten on a per-file basis, similarly to `@read` behaviour.
+If not given, BNodes are rewritten on a per-file basis, similarly to `@read` behaviour.

 Arguments `URL...` identify the TBox files to be read.
 The same restrictions and explicit extension prefix supported by `@read` can be used.